sajalrajhans1/sajalrajhans1/README.md

 # 👋 Hey there, I'm Sajal Rajhans!

-🎓 Electronics and Communication Engineering student at **JSSATE, Bengaluru**
 💻 Exploring **Web Development** and **App Development**
 🎯 Working on strengthening my **DSA fundamentals**
 🛠️ Planning to transition into full-stack with **Node.js** soon